 It would seem that this way of obtaining residence is at first glance a poor cousin to the EU Blue Card.

-We run through some of the pros and cons of both approaches in our upcoming online course, where we deep dive into all aspects covered in this article.
-Sign up here to get notification of when it goes live and to get a discount off the full price as one of our first students!
+We run through some of the pros and cons of both approaches in our upcoming online course, where we’ll deep dive into all aspects covered in this article.

 Job Offer as a Prerequisite?